-- 5.1 Consultation will be undertaken on any significant proposed changes to fees, or where consultation is required by statute. - 5.2 Consultation will include communication of the proposed changes to all relevant licence holders for comments to be submitted on the council's consultation portal. - 5.3 Under the Local Government (Miscellaneous Provisions) Act 1976, with regards to hackney carriage proprietors' licences, private hire vehicle licences and private hire operator licences, there is a requirement where the fee charged is greater than £25 to consult on the proposed fee as prescribed by the legislation. - 5.4 The procedure requires that a notice must be published in a local newspaper, and at the offices, which must give 28 days from the date of publishing for objections to be lodged and advertise the date the fees will come into effect. - 5.5 If objection is received and has not been withdrawn then the council must consider the objections.
-If this is the case, then this committee will consider the objections.
+- 5.1 Consultation has been undertaken on any significant proposed changes to fees, or where consultation is required by statute. - 5.2 Consultation did include communication of the proposed changes to all relevant licence holders for comments to be submitted on the council's consultation portal. - 5.3 Under the Local Government (Miscellaneous Provisions) Act 1976, with regards to hackney carriage proprietors' licences, private hire vehicle licences and private hire operator licences, there is a requirement where the fee charged is greater than £25 to consult on the proposed fee as prescribed by the legislation. - 5.4 A notice has been published in a local newspaper, and at the offices, which must give 28 days from the date of publishing for objections to be lodged and advertise the date the fees will come into effect. - 5.5 As objections have been received and have not been withdrawn this committee must consider the objections.